 The good thing is you can likely register online, and it’s not necessary to get an agent or representative to do it for you.

 First you need to create a Government Gateway account.
 This online portal is where you’ll file VAT returns, too.

-1. Go to this Sign In page to start the registration process, and click “create sign in details”.
+2. Then go to the Sign In page to start the registration process, and click “create sign in details”.

 Once this account is created, the VAT registration process will begin.